 He is not a mixture of holiness or love; of righteousness or mercy; or just or grace.
-His not a complex mix of different moods or emotions given what day it is or what we are doing.
+He is not a complex mix of different moods or emotions on any given day or what we are doing or not doing.
 No!
 He is simply glorious.

 Theologians have called this the Aseity of God–the simplicity of God.
-If you are able to grasp what this means–that he is simply who he says he is and nothing more nor less and he is not whimsical nor capricious, then you will begin to grasp who God really is.
+God is simply God.–that he is simply who he says he is and nothing more nor less and he is not whimsical nor capricious.
+If we can wrap our mortal minds around this infinite concept, then we will begin to grasp who God really is.
 It is why Moses sung:

 Psalms 90:1-2 (ESV)

 in all generations.

 or ever you had formed the earth and the world,

 There are no moving parts with God.
 There are no lies or deceit within the gospel of God.
 There is now nothing hidden because Christ is here!

 What does the gospel of John tell us?

 John 1:14-18 (CSB) The Word became flesh and dwelt among us.
 We observed his glory, the glory as the one and only Son from the Father, full of grace and truth.
 (John testified concerning him and exclaimed, “This was the one of whom I said, ‘The one coming after me ranks ahead of me, because he existed before me.’”)
 Indeed, we have all received grace upon grace from his fullness, for the law was given through Moses; grace and truth came through Jesus Christ.
 No one has ever seen God.
 The one and only Son, who is himself God and is at the Father’s side—he has revealed him.

 - complex - always changing, chaotic, and completely unstable